tedchoward/tidbits/_posts/2012-05-23-prepositions.md

 "Faith **in** Christ" implies that we have to do something to attain our salvation; we must have faith.
 "Faith **of** Christ" places the burden on Jesus.
-It is beacuse of his faithfulness that we are saved.
+It is because of his faithfulness that we are saved.
 That's a pretty significant difference.

 Words matter, especially the little ones.